Bulimia Nervosa

 What are the symptoms of bulimia nervosa?

-Recognise that you are suffering from bulimia nervosa and seek help from your family doctor.
-There are also several good self-help books available.
+People with bulimia should first accept that they are suffering from bulimia nervosa and seek treatment.
+There are many good self-help books and websites available.

 What is the course of the disease?

-Bingeing and vomiting can cause physical problems including damage to teeth from stomach acid, and heart problems due to the body being depleted of salts.
+Bingeing and vomiting can however generate physical problems including erosion of teeth from stomach acid, and heart complaints due to the body being depleted of salts.

 Is Major Depressive Disorder or Dysthymia More Strongly Associated with Bulimia Nervosa?"
 Perez, Joiner & Lewinshon, Florida State University and Oregon Research Institute